This image has a pink background and shows a persons head in silhouette. Pieces are missing to indicate dementia

 Legal and money matters

 Legal and financial planning.
-Encourage your loved one to make or update their legal documents, such as a will, power of attorney, and advance healthcare directives, while they are still capable of making decisions.
+Encourage your loved one to make or update their legal documents, such as a will, dementia power of attorney, and advance healthcare directives.
+At the same time, they are still able to make decisions.

 Seek support for yourself.
 Caring for someone with dementia can be emotionally and physically challenging.
 Don’t hesitate to seek help from family, friends, or support groups for caregivers.

 Engage in cognitive activities.
-Encourage your loved one to participate in activities that stimulate their mind, such as puzzles, games, reading, or hobbies they enjoy.
+Encourage your loved one to participate in activities stimulating their mind, such as puzzles, games, reading, or hobbies they enjoy.

 Follow medical advice.
-Once a diagnosis is confirmed, work closely with the medical team to develop a care plan tailored to your loved one’s personal needs.
-It is important to remember, a proper diagnosis and professional guidance are essential for managing dementia effectively.
-It’s crucial to be proactive in seeking help and support to ensure the best possible care for your loved one.
+Once a diagnosis is confirmed, work closely with the medical team to develop a care plan tailored to your loved one’s needs.
+It is important to remember that a proper diagnosis and professional guidance are essential for managing dementia effectively.
+It’s crucial to be proactive in seeking help and support to ensure the best care for your loved one.